The Camino de Santiago is so much more than just a long and painful walk…

 - You do not need much, materially, in order to be happy.

 - Finding peace and freedom is largely the courage to leave behind all those things that you no longer need.

-- Angels are everywhere… humble, generous, and unassuming.
-If you do not see them, it may be that you are looking in the wrong places.
+- Angels are everywhere–humble, generous, and unassuming.
+If you do not see them, you may be looking in the wrong places.